Michael Twyman

-Michael Twyman (born 1934) is a Professor Emeritus of the Department of Typography & Graphic Communication at the University of Reading.
+Michael Twyman (born 1934, died 2025) was a Professor Emeritus of the Department of Typography & Graphic Communication at the University of Reading.
 He joined the university staff in 1959.
 He established a BA (Hons) course in Typography & Graphic Communication which eventually grew into its own department in 1974.
 Both the programme and the department are widely acknowledged to be the first of their kind in the world.
-He retired from full-time teaching in 1998 but still teaches postgraduate students and is also the Director of the Centre for Ephemera Studies.
+He retired from full-time teaching in 1998 but continued to teach postgraduate students and was Director of the Centre for Ephemera Studies.

 He has been a visiting teacher at Rare Book Schools in Virginia, Lyons, Wellington and Melbourne.
-For many years he has served as Vice-President of the Printing Historical Society and in 2016 he succeeded Asa Briggs as President of the Ephemera Society.
+For many years he served as Vice-President of the Printing Historical Society and in 2016 he succeeded Asa Briggs as President of the Ephemera Society.

 Twyman is often cited for his works on the history of printing and ephemera, especially lithography.
 In addition, he is well known for his writings on the theory of graphic language.
 He also completed and edited Maurice Rickards' book Encyclopedia of Ephemera (London: British Library, 2000).
 He was an early member of the Printing Historical Society and has edited and contributed to issues of its Journal.